Apply to the Charity Exemption Scheme

 Find out how to apply for an exemption from your water, waste water and drainage charges

 The scheme, set up and regulated by Scottish Water on behalf of the Scottish Government, supports charities with the cost of their water and waste water bills.
-To be eligible for exemption the charity cannot:

 - Have a gross annual income of over £300,000

 - Hold a permanent alcohol licence to sell alcohol at the premises

 - Be a charity shop, or other retailing premises, including a café or canteen which is open to the public